A Practical Guide to Healthy Aging

-What do we mean when we talk about ageing?
+What do we mean when we talk about aging?
 Read on for an in-depth, expert-led guide to growing older, what it means, and how to own it.

-Wherever we’re from, human beings (all beings, actually, unless you're an 'immortal' jellyfish...) are bound by one truth: we all grow older.
-And, almost universally, none of us want to.
-We’re so keen to stay youthful that (according to Precedence Research), the global anti-ageing market is expected to be worth $119.6 billion by 2030 – that’s roughly the GDP of Kuwait.
+Wherever we’re from, human beings (all beings, actually, unless you're an 'immortal' jellyfish ...) are bound by one truth: we all grow older.
+And, for many of us—particularly in the West—aging is something we’re taught to fear or resist.
+We’re so keen to stay youthful that (according to Precedence Research), the global anti-aging market is expected to be worth $140.9 billion by 2034 – that’s nearly the GDP of Kuwait

-As the figures demonstrate (in the West, at least), ageing is seen as a problem to be solved, rather than a part of life.
+As the figures demonstrate, aging is seen as a problem to be solved, rather than a part of life.
 We’re scared of wrinkles, nervous about gaining weight, fearful of losing the mobility that keeps us active.
-So we exercise and moisturise and try not to get too stressed out.
+So we exercise and moisturize and try not to get too stressed out.

-We put these questions to some of the best ageing experts in the world.
-This is what they came up with – a deep dive into everything you need to know about healthy ageing.
+We put these questions to some of the best aging experts in the world.
+This is what they came up with: a deep dive into everything you need to know about healthy aging.

-“Ageing is a process that we still do not understand well at the molecular level,” explains Dr. Gordan Lauc, Professor of biochemistry and molecular biology at the University of Zagreb, and the chief scientific officer at biological age app GlycanAge.
+“Aging is a process that we still do not understand well at the molecular level,” explains Dr. Gordan Lauc, Professor of Biochemistry and Molecular Biology at the University of Zagreb, and the chief scientific officer at biological age app GlycanAge.
 “We do not know why some organisms live for hundreds of years, like turtles, while others, like mice, only live for a few months, or years.”

-In other words, ageing has an elastic definition, but in humans, Professor Lauc says we can narrow it down to a key biomechanical process.
-“In humans, we know that inflammation correlates with ageing and the ‘inflammaging theory’ suggests that excessive inflammation is an important element of age-related deterioration of organ systems,” he explains.
+In other words, aging has an elastic definition, but in humans, Professor Lauc says we can narrow it down to a key biomechanical process.
+“In humans, we know that inflammation correlates with aging, and the ‘inflammaging theory’ suggests that excessive inflammation is an important element of age-related deterioration of organ systems,” he explains.

 Professor Lauc goes on to explain that at the molecular level, inflammation is “a process of destruction and repair that occurs at the site of real or perceived invasion by pathogens”, occurring when our bodies detect an infection.
 “If the infection is real, this is the life-saving process,” says Professor Lauc.
 (It’s important to add here that inflammation as the result of an infection can cause death, and that inflammation can also be from consuming "harmful"/pro-inflammatory molecules, from injury, or even exercise).